Anindita123-code/Milestone2CI/README.md

 6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
 7. Share the Published link for further evaluation.

+**Cloning the Project**
+Following are the steps for cloning the [this repository](https://github.com/Anindita123-code/Milestone2CI/blob/master/README.md)

+1. Navigate to the repository on github using the above link.
+2. Click on "Code" button on the right hand of the screen, a dropdown will show with the Clone option.
+3. With the HTTPS selected, you need to copy the link adjacent to it.
+4. Open the terminal window on your system and using the cd command navigate to the location where the repository needs to sit.
+5. Use the 'git clone' command followed by the the url address you had copied from github.
+6. Navigate to your local repository using cd commands and using 'ls'
+7. For a deeper understanding of git-clone please refer the [link](https://github.com/git-guides/git-clone)

 ## Credit
 * The fonts used in this site has been taken from Google Fonts.
 * AdobeXD - Desktop version for creating Wireframes for this project [AdobeXD] (https://www.adobe.com/products/xd.html)